doda2025-team4/lib-version/README.md

 ## Workflows

 There are four workflow files in this repository: `semantic-versioning.yml`, `get-semantic-version.yml`, `create-release.yml` and `maven-publish.yml`. `semantic-versioning.yml` is triggerd on pushes to the `main` and `develop` branches.
 This workflow uses `get-semantic-version.yml` to get the newest semantic version of the branch that is pushed to.
 If this is a newer version than the latest, it will use `create-release.yml` to create a release of that version. `maven-publish.yml` is triggered when a new release is made.
 It packages and deploys the package, giving it the version that is the tag of the release.
 Because it has a separate trigger, it is also triggered when releases are manualy published.
 This is a conscious decision.

+Note that now, the branch called `develop` is the only pre-release branch defined.
+However, any branch could easily be made a pre-release branch.
+Think of `alpha`, `beta`, `rc` (release candidate), branches for A/B-testing, etc.

 Now follows a more detailed explanantion of `get-semantic-version.yml`, because that workflow is most complex.